 Some plant-based foods contain things like lectins and phytic acid, which are anti-nutrients.
 They make it hard for your body to absorb minerals and nutrients, and eating many of them can hurt your stomach.

 Keto teaches you to fear carbs because you will gain weight if you overeat of them.

 Paleo true believers will insist that you adopt a stone age diet since it solved society’s health problems back then.

 One good thing about both is that they say to stay away from foods that are processed, refined carbs, and large amounts of sugar, all of which can cause health problems if you overeat them.

 Added sugars are highly discouraged on both the Keto and Paleo diets.

 But paleo dieters are a little more versatile with this rule because they can still eat honey and maple syrup, which are natural sugars.

 Eat healthy fats.

-Both the Keto and Paleo diets encourage you to eat healthy fats that haven’t been processed.
+The Keto and Paleo diets encourage you to eat healthy fats that haven’t been processed.
 This is because they both aim to make you as healthy as possible.

 However, these diets also recommend eating a moderate to a large amount of certain refined oils, such as olive and avocado, nuts, seeds, and fish.
-Because they have poly and monounsaturated fats, these foods are good for your heart health.
+Because they have poly and monounsaturated fats, these foods are good for heart health.